SovaNetwork/running-sova/README.md

 ```

 ### testnet - [dockerfiles/sova-op-sequencer-node](./dockerfiles/sova-op-sequencer-node.yml)
-- Used to run a full Sova OP Sequencer node.
+- Used to run a full Sova OP sequencer node.
-- When the 'core' and 'op-stack' profiles are specified sova-reth, sova-sentinel, op-node, op-batcher, op-proposer all run alongside the Sova auxiliary services.
+- Run sova-reth and its supporting services in sequencer mode alongside, op-node, op-batcher and op-proposer.
+The EL and CL here are configured with specific sequencer applicable flags.
+For a sequencer node, the EL supporting services consist of an archive BTC node, BTC indexer and db, and a sentinel.

 ```bash
 # run Sova OP sequencer